laryn/glossify/README.txt

 Development of this module (1.0 release) was sponsored initially by leptree.net. (eafarris)
 - ea.Farris <eric@eafarris.com> - <http://drupal.org/user/812>

-And from the middle of 2009 (2.0 and 3.0) the development was further sponsored by http://segments.at/ (rsvelko).
+From the middle of 2009 (2.0 and 2.5) the development was further sponsored by http://segments.at/ (segments).
 - rsvelko - vladimir@segments.at - http://segments.at/

+And from August 2010 (3.0) the module was rewritten.
+The development was sponsored by http://segments.at/ (segments).
+- segments - office@segments.at - http://segments.at/